25 Days of Metrics: 2021 Year in Review

-If you have either low-value ACV and high customer count, or high-value ACV and medium to high customer count, this is probably the best scenario.
-Low customer count combined with high-value ACV results in high customer concentration (spoiler warning for the next metric!) which increases the risk of not recovering from churn.
+If you have either a low-value ACV and a high customer count or a high-value ACV and a medium to high customer count, this is probably the best scenario.
+Low customer count combined with high-value ACV results in high customer concentration (spoiler warning for the next metric!), which increases the risk of not recovering from churn.

 Read more about Annual Contract Value in Edition 20 of the Metric Stack Newsletter.

 We’ve reached the last 5 metrics in our countdown to the holidays!

 I warned you about the risks of high customer concentration, but let’s take a slightly deeper look:

 Customer Concentration is the percentage of your total revenue that comes from your biggest customer or set of customers.

 Did you know that a safe customer concentration can range between 10% and 1%?!
 Head of Finance at Rewind and MetricHQ Contributor Alamin Mollick cautions us: